sidcatch/smart-div-printer/README.md

 # Smart Div Printer

-A modern Chrome extension that lets you visually select any section of a webpage and print it in a clean, print-optimized format.
-Perfect for saving articles, documentation, tables, and content to PDF.
+A modern Chrome extension that lets you visually select sections of a webpage to either print in clean format or hide from all future prints.
+Perfect for saving articles, documentation, and content to PDF while excluding unwanted elements like ads, sidebars, and navigation.

 ## ✨ Features

-- **Visual Selection** - Hover over page elements to see intelligent section highlighting
+### Dual Mode Operation

+- **Print Mode** (blue) - Select and print sections immediately in clean format
+- **Hide Mode** (red) - Mark elements to exclude from all future prints on the site

+### Visual Selection

+- **Hover Highlighting** - See real-time highlighting as you move your mouse
-- **Smart & Direct Modes** - Toggle between smart container detection and direct element selection
+- **Smart & Direct Modes** - Toggle between intelligent container detection and exact element selection
-    - **Smart Mode** (default) - Automatically finds the best printable container
-    - **Direct Mode** - Select the exact element you hover over (any tag: span, p, h1, img, etc.)
+    - **Direct Mode** (default) - Select the exact element you hover over (any tag: span, p, h1, img, etc.)
-- **Smart Detection** - Automatically identifies the most useful content containers in Smart mode
+    - **Smart Mode** - Automatically finds the best printable container
-- **Refine Selection** - Click to select, then expand/narrow using arrow keys or buttons to find the perfect container
+- **Refine Selection** - Click to select, then expand/narrow using arrow keys or buttons
-- **Parent/Child Navigation** - Step up to parent elements or back down to children before printing
+- **Parent/Child Navigation** - Step up to parent elements or back down to children

-- **In-Page Printing** - No popups!
-Transforms the current page for printing
-- **Scroll Lock** - Temporarily disables scrolling during selection to prevent accidental clicks on scrollable containers
+### Hide from Print

+- **Persistent Markers** - Hidden elements show red dashed borders with "🚫 Hidden from print" labels
+- **Per-Site Memory** - Remembers hidden elements for each website across sessions
+- **Auto-Removal** - Hidden elements automatically excluded when printing
+- **Manage Hidden** - Enable/disable or delete hidden elements from the popup
+- **Visual Indicators** - Red markers visible on page and during selection modes

+### Print Features

 - **Clean Print Layout** - Removes clutter and optimizes for printing/PDF export
-- **Scrollable Content Expansion** - Automatically expands hidden overflow content in the print output
+- **Scrollable Content Expansion** - Automatically expands hidden overflow content
 - **Canvas Preservation** - Converts canvas elements to images when possible
 - **Form State Capture** - Preserves input values, selections, and checkbox states
 - **Print-Optimized CSS** - Prevents page breaks in images, tables, code blocks, and headings
+- **Auto-Restore** - Page reloads after printing to restore full functionality

+### User Experience

 - **Keyboard Shortcuts** - Full keyboard navigation support (↑/↓ arrows, Enter, Esc)
-- **One-Click Operation** - Click extension icon → select section → refine → print
-- **Auto-Restore** - Page reloads after printing to restore full functionality
+- **Popup Interface** - Choose between print and hide modes before selection
+- **Hidden Element List** - View and manage all hidden elements for the current site

 ## 🚀 Installation